Skip to main content

 Now that your exit node is set up we need to configure your ZeroTier network to advertise a Default Route so that other nodes know that the exit node can route traffic to the internet.

-Central > Network >
+Central > Network > Settings > Managed Routes

-Tell other nodes to use exit node
+Tell your local nodes to use exit node

 ~/.bashrc